lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

   * Serve as specialists in the stake’s efforts to improve gospel learning and teaching.

   * Coordinate resource centers in the stake where applicable (see 13.7.2).

-  * Serve on the stake youth leadership committee if invited (see 29.3.10).

 6.7.2